nllevin/algolia_project/customer_questions.md

 Thanks for reaching out!
 I'm sorry to hear that you're unhappy with the new dashboard design, but I'm always happy to receive your feedback and to see what I can do to help.

 If you're the kind of developer who avoids the mouse as much as possible, you may prefer to use one of our [API clients](https://www.algolia.com/doc/guides/getting-started/how-algolia-works/in-depth/ecosystem/#api-clients) designed for the most common programming languages and platforms.
-You can use the API client to do everything that you can do in the Dashboard and more, with greater control.
+You can use the API client to do everything that you can do in the Dashboard and more, with greater control and fewer clicks.

 I hope that the API client will better serve your needs, but please feel free to be in touch if you have any further questions or concerns.